FY 2021 - 2022 Merit Increases

 - The employee must be in a “non-benefits-eligible” position or a current funded (non-base funded) position for a continuous period of at least 12 months.
 This means the employee must be in a position requiring less than 20 hours of work per week (<50% FTE).
 Departments must fund internally the merit (for those eligible) for non-base funded employees and non-benefits eligible employees;

-- The employee has not received a reclassification in the last 12 months nor scheduled for one on 09/01/2020; and
+- The employee has not received a reclassification/promotion in the last 12 months nor scheduled for one on 09/01/2021;

 Note: Students working in positions that require student status as a condition of employment are not eligible for staff merit increases.